Set up Direct Deposit

 If your mortgage is a federally backed mortgage(FHA, FHLB, VA, USDA), you have mortgage relief options under the CARES Act:

-foreclosure judgment or sale, during this period of time. *Update: the foreclosure moratorium has been extended and will now expire December 31, 2020.
+a foreclosure judgment or sale, during this period of time. *Update: the foreclosure moratorium has been extended and will now expire February 28, 2021.

 If your mortgage is held by Fannie Mae or Freddie Mac: